Overview of Industries and Requirements

 Petroleum and Natural Gas

-Workers in this field extract oil and gas used for heating homes, fueling cars and manufacturing products, such as plastics, medicines, fertilizers and man-made fibers.
-This field also encompasses oil and gas mining operations and designing the structure of mines and wells.
-Career options include petroleum engineer, petroleum technician, geophysicist, geologist, well-log analyst and reservoir engineer.
+Workers in this field extract oil and gas used for heating homes, fueling cars, and manufacturing products, such as plastics, medicines, fertilizers, and man-made fibers.
+This field also encompasses oil and gas mining operations and designing the structures of mines and wells.
+Career options include petroleum engineer, petroleum technician, geophysicist, geologist, well-log analyst, and reservoir engineer.

 Educational requirements vary depending upon area of concentration.
-For example, most extractors learn on the job; however, because of technological advances in the field, formal training is becoming increasingly important.
+For example, most extractors learn on the job.
+However, because of technological advances in the field, formal training is becoming increasingly important.
 Many postsecondary institutions in Texas have departments or schools dedicated to oil and gas extraction.
-Geological and petroleum technicians usually need to have an associate's degree and receive on-the-job training.
-Petroleum engineers, geologists and geoscientists usually need at least a bachelor's degree.
+Geological and petroleum technicians usually need to have an associate's degree and receive on-the-job training, while petroleum engineers, geologists, and geoscientists usually need at least a bachelor's degree.

-Two major areas of the farming industry in Texas are livestock and cotton.
-The former accounting for $855,000,000 in export commodities while the latter brought in $1.6 billion.
-Livestock farmers feed and take care of domesticated animals used for food, labor and textile production.
-Cotton farmers are crop farmers who are responsible for planting, growing and harvesting cotton for use in the making of clothing, yarn and other cotton products.
-Career options include farmers, farm managers, ranchers and agricultural managers.
+The top two agricultural commodities in Texas are cattle and cotton.
+The former accounted for $10.5 billion in cash receipts as of 2012, while the latter brought in $2.2 billion.
+Livestock farmers feed and care for domesticated animals used for food, labor, and textile production.
+Cotton farmers are responsible for planting, growing, and harvesting cotton used in the making of clothing, yarn, and other cotton products.
+Career options include farmers, farm managers, ranchers, and agricultural managers.

-Most farmers, ranchers and agricultural managers usually have a high school diploma and receive on-the-job training, but postsecondary training is becoming more important.
+Most farmers, ranchers, and agricultural managers usually have a high school diploma and receive on-the-job training, but postsecondary training is becoming more important.
 These professionals usually also need some experience along with their education.
-Popular programs include 2-year and 4-year degrees in business with concentrations in agriculture, crop science, farm management, agronomy or animal science.
+Popular programs include two-year and four-year degrees in business with concentrations in agriculture, crop science, farm management, agronomy, or animal science.
 Some general course topics include: